 This website is designed for you, as a Directory Administrator, to make changes and adjustments to the Government Telephone Directory

 This manual was compiled specifically with Directory Administrators in mind.
 It provides commonly required information and step-by-step instructions for processing changes within the Government Telephone Directory System.

 This interactive electronic learning module acts to support the Admin User Manual.
 It provides step-by-step instructions including demonstrations and “try me” exercises for processing changes.
 You can find this under the training tab on the GTDS Admin website.
 For help, see the GTDS eLearning Guide.

 This guide was compiled specifically with Directory Coordinators in mind.
-It provides commonly required information for managing the updating of the government blue pages information for the phone book and mysask411.com
+It provides commonly required information for managing the centralized

 employee onboarding, new employees, employee offboarding, leaving employees, retiring employees, employee leaving, GTDS, phone listing, contact list, directory coordinator, directory administrator, gos directory, telephone coordinator, SaskTel, blue pages

 make arrangements for an employee who is leaving; make arrangements for a new employee; update the government directory